 Read your policy, we cannot stress that enough.
 Know exactly what you are covered for if there are any exceptions, and ask questions of your insurance agent.
 This can save a lot of extra headaches should you need to file a claim.

 If you were in a hit-and-run accident or one with an uninsured driver, you would likely file a claim with your own insurance in the same manner as you would for a normal liability claim.
 You must let your agent know right away even if you so much as suspect the other driver may not even have adequate insurance.
 The adjuster will discuss the other driver’s liability, the extent of your negligence as well as how bad your injuries are.

 Because you are technically filing a claim against your own insurer, you cannot sue them if you disagree on their settlement.
 Instead, you would go to binding arbitration.
 This is a hearing in front of an arbitrator (or potentially a panel of three) and they would make the decision.
 The losing side has very limited rights to appeal whatever decision they reach and usually has to just live with what the arbitrator declares.

-Why Hire An Attorney?
+Why Hire A Personal Injury Attorney?

 If you were in an accident with an uninsured motorist, hiring a lawyer should be one of the first things you do.
 Attorney Brian White has fought for fair compensation on behalf of many people, and he has handled car accident cases of all types.
 A lawyer can help you negotiate with insurance, file the proper paperwork, and ensure you receive payment for all damages.
 Call Brian White for a free consultation.